Auckland girl left in tears after her usual hairdresser refuses to cut her hair

-A Pukekohe hairdresser refused to cut a four-year-old's hair despite the girl being a regular customer.
+A Pukekohe hairdresser refused to cut a 4-year-old's hair despite the girl being a regular customer.

 Little Shelby was left in tears on Thursday morning after visiting her usual hairdresser, Bogaarts Styling Lounge in Pukekohe, only to be turned away.

-Speaking to the NZ Herald, Shelby's mum Stacey Paul said the four-year-old has been going to Bogaarts since she was 1 but was turned away for the first time today.
+Shelby's mum, Stacey Paul, said the 4-year-old has been going to Bogaarts since she was 1 but was turned away for the first time today.

 The mum and daughter visited the salon because Shelby needed a fringe trim ahead of her uncle's wedding this weekend.